adenin-platform/cf-provider/README.md

 It also allows for authentication with an API key if an environment variable `API_KEYS`, containing a `;` delimited set of keys, is set in the execution environment.
 The key can then be provided in the `x-api-key` request header.

-If neither this header nor the environment variable is set, authentication will not be required, unless otherwise configured within your cloud service settings.
+If neither this header nor the environment variable are set, authentication will not be required, unless otherwise configured within your cloud service settings.